postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-11-20-newbutton.md

 A collection is a group of individual requests that you can organize into folders.

 1. To create a collection, click ‘Collection’ from the **New** button drop down menu and enter a name and description for it.
-2. After creating the collection, you can save requests to this collection and add folders for better organization.
+2. After [creating the collection ](docs/postman/collections/creating_collections), you can [save requests to this collection](/docs/postman/collections/sharing_collections) and add folders for [better organization.](/docs/postman/collections/managing_collections)

 [![new_button](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/newButton_collection_blk.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/newButton_collection_blk.png)